 3. Take Advantage of Millennials’ Comfort with Technology

 One of the biggest stereotypes about millennials is their intimate connection with technology.
 Sometimes this is viewed negatively.
-I’m sure you’ve heard people complain about millennials’ obsession with their phones and resulting lack of social interaction.
-But in reality, this competency and the high availability of technology has helped strengthen the relationships of workplace teams.
+I’m sure you’ve heard people complain about millennials’ obsession with their phones and the resulting lack of social interaction.
+But in reality, this competency and the high availability of technology have helped strengthen the relationships of workplace teams.

 Since everyone always has a smartphone on them, why not take advantage of this valuable connective device?
 Strayboots’ team building activities are entirely accessed using people’s cell phones.
 People follow directions, solve trivia questions, and complete photo challenges using their phones.
-This keeps everyone engaged and tuned-in with the activities and makes the experience both fun and unique.
+This keeps everyone engaged and tuned in with the activities and makes the experience both fun and unique.

 4. Use Highly-Social Activities

 Millennials are more comfortable working in teams than the generations before them.
 When you consider that 88% of millennials prefer a collaborative work environment rather than a competitive one, it’s apparent that they love teamwork.
 They thrive in a collaborative environment because it allows them to put their strongest skills together and tackle challenges in fun and innovative ways.